ndecker/fritzbox_exporter/README.md

 Usage:

-    $GOPATH/bin/fritzbox_exporter -h
+    ./fritzbox_exporter -h
-    Usage of ./fritzbox_exporter:
     -gateway-address string
        	The hostname or IP of the FRITZ!Box (default "fritz.box") -gateway-port int
     	The port of the FRITZ!Box UPnP service (default 49000) -listen-address string
-        	The address to listen on for HTTP requests. (default ":9133") -test
+    	The address to listen on for HTTP requests. (default ":9133") -password string
+    	The password for the FRITZ!Box UPnP service
+    -test
     	print all available metrics to stdout
+    -username string
+    	The user for the FRITZ!Box UPnP service

 ##  Prerequisites
 ### FRITZ!OS 7.00+